Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Introduction

 In proving the analogue of Theorem~\ref{thm:main} in the real hyperbolic setting, the pairs $\ell_v$ and $\conj{\bfG}$ one encounters are always compatible with $\SO_0(n, 1)$ and so the analogue of Theorem~\ref{thm:SR}\eqref{thm:SRcomp} is all we needed.
 Certain pairs of interest to us in the proof of Theorem~\ref{thm:main}, particularly $(\bbR, \PU(r,s))$ with $2 \le s \le r < n$ and $r+s = n+1$, are compatible with $\SU(n,1)$.
 Theorem~\ref{thm:SR}\eqref{thm:SRpun1} takes care of the additional case where $\ell_v = \bbR$ and $\conj{\bfG}(\ell_v) \cong \PU(n,1)$.
 However, the above is not sufficient to handle the pair $(\bbC, \SL_{n+1}(\bbC))$.

 To finish the proof of Theorem~\ref{thm:main}, we apply Simpson's celebrated results on linear representations of K\"ahler groups \cite{Simpson} and their generalization to the quasi-projective case.
-These methods actually lead to a more general theorem about the possibilities for the adjoint trace field $\ell$ of a lattice $\Gam$ in $\SU(n,1)$ and the associated $\ell$-algebraic group.
+These methods actually lead to a more general theorem about the possibilities for the adjoint trace field $\ell$ of a lattice $\Gam$ in $\SU(n,1)$ and the associated $\ell$-algebraic group, namely the $\ell$-Zariski closure of $\Gam$ under the adjoint representation (see \S\ref{sec:Hodge} for the precise definition).
 In \S\ref{sec:Hodge} we will prove the following, which is known to experts but is not in the literature.

 \begin{thm}[Hodge type and integral] Let $\Gam < \SU(n,1)$ be a lattice, $\ell$ be its adjoint trace field, and $\bfG$ be the absolutely almost simple simply connected $\ell$-algebraic group canonically associated with $\Gam$.
 Then: \begin{enumerate}